 For larger events, the venue will be one of the largest expenses in your budget.
 Because this will be such a large spend, you will want to carry out all budgeting best practices for this process.
 You will also want to account for the current social distancing guidelines, this might mean requiring a larger space than you previously had to ensure your event is adhering to local guidelines.

 First, make sure that the venue aligns with your overarching event goals.
 If the objective is to facilitate as much networking and creative collaboration as possible, book a venue that provides ample space and a natural flowing walkway for attendees to easily converse with one another.

-When it comes to the actual reaching out process, use the information you have on file.
+When it comes to the venue outreach process, use the information you have on file.
 If there are venues you’ve worked with or considered working with in the past, use those contacts as a starting point.

-Once the negotiations are underway, this is when you will want to gather as many details as much as possible.
-Make sure to overcommunicate your specific needs, your goals for the event, and the amount of support you’ll want from the venue which may be onsite staff and catering.
+Once the negotiations are underway, this is when you will want to gather as many details as possible.
+Make sure to over communicate your specific needs, your goals for the event, and the amount of support you’ll want from the venue which may be onsite staff and catering.
 Because this will be a larger expenditure, be sure to have multiple venues in the running.

 Having options to choose from will give you a better idea of what you ultimately want as well as provide leverage when negotiating with each vendor.
 Choosing a venue is an important decision so make sure to allocate enough time and funds to the process.